Keyfactor/jks-remote-orchestrator/README.md

 # Remote JKS

 The remote JKS Orchestrator Extension allows for the remote management of Java Key Stores.
 Discovery, Inventory, and Management functions are supported.
-The orchestrator extension performs operations by issuing remote commands over SSH to Linux based systems and WinRM to Windows based systems.  **Currently this extension is only intended for use with the Keyfactor Universal Orchestrator installed on a Windows server**.
+The orchestrator extension performs operations by issuing remote commands over SSH to Linux based systems and WinRM to Windows based systems..

 #### Integration status: Production - Ready for use in production environments.